NDm A100 v4-series

 Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Flexible scale sets ✔️ Uniform scale sets

-The NDm A100 v4 series starts with a single virtual machine (VM) and eight NVIDIA Ampere A100 80GB Tensor Core GPUs.
-NDm A100 v4-based deployments can scale up to thousands of GPUs with an 1.6 Tb/s of interconnect bandwidth per VM.
-Each GPU within the VM is provided with its own dedicated, topology-agnostic 200 Gb/s NVIDIA Mellanox HDR InfiniBand connection.
-These connections are automatically configured between VMs occupying the same virtual machine scale set, and support GPUDirect RDMA.
+The NDm A100 v4 series starts with a single VM and eight NVIDIA Ampere A100 80GB Tensor Core GPUs.
+NDm A100 v4-based deployments can scale up to thousands of GPUs with an 1.6 TB/s of interconnect bandwidth per VM.
+Each GPU within the VM is provided with its own dedicated, topology-agnostic 200 GB/s NVIDIA Mellanox HDR InfiniBand connection.
+These connections are automatically configured between VMs occupying the same VM scale set, and support GPUDirect RDMA.

 To get started with NDm A100 v4 VMs, refer to HPC Workload Configuration and Optimization for steps including driver and network configuration.
 Due to increased GPU memory I/O footprint, the NDm A100 v4 requires the use of Generation 2 VMs and marketplace images.
 The Azure HPC images are strongly recommended.
 Azure HPC Ubuntu 18.04, 20.04 and Azure HPC CentOS 7.9 images are supported.